ewendlick/ruby_exercises/README.md

 Example usage: ruby anagram.rb jeremyirons jeremysiron

+## fib.rb
+Accepts a number from the command line, and prints the location of that value as it appears in the Fibonacci series.
+Performed with recursion.

+Example usage: ruby fib.rb 5

+## fibiter.rb
+Accepts a number from the command line, and prints the location of that value as it appears in the Fibonacci series.
+Performed iteratively.

+Example usage: ruby fib.rb 5
 ## palindrome.rb
 Accepts a single string from the command line.
 Prints "IS" or "ISN'T" if it is or isn't a palindrome.